soundpress/RulesOfNYC/docs/c09/index.rst

    (3) Notwithstanding any other provision of this subdivision, an income and expense statement must be filed for the commercial portion of a property owned by a not-for-profit organization or government entity if the property is leased to a commercial tenant, and in such cases, the commercial tenant may file the income and expense statement.
 Notwithstanding the preceding sentence, no income and expense statement is required if the use of the property by the commercial tenant is an exempt use under the provisions of the Real Property Tax Law and if real property owned by such tenant, if it owned any, is or would be exempt from taxation under the Real Property Tax Law, and if the rent paid by such tenant does not exceed the amount of the carrying, maintenance and depreciation charges of the portion of the property occupied by such tenant.

+   (4) Notwithstanding any other provision of this subdivision, the owner of a ground floor or second floor commercial premises, as such terms are defined in subdivision a of section 11-3001 of the Administrative Code of the City of New York, as added by local law number 157 for the year 2019, must file a registration statement and, if applicable, a supplemental registration statement pursuant to section Chapter 30 of Title 11 of the Administrative Code of the City of New York, as added by local law number 157 for the year 2019, in conjunction with the income and expense statement.

 (c) Income and expense items.

    (1) Income items shall include but shall not be limited to the following: